rajangdavis/reddit-nlp/rajan_davis_la/README.md

 ### Description of Data
 In order to perform this analysis, I wrote a [script in Node that fetched JSON data from the Pushshift.io API](./data_fetching/pushshift.js).
 This data was written to two folders ([now three folders](./data_fetching/json2/)) and contains paginated JSON files.

-To combine the files, I wrote a [script in Node combined the JSON files into long lists of titles](./data_fetching/merge.js).
+To combine the files, I wrote a [script in Node combined the JSON files into one long list of JSON objects](./data_fetching/merge.js).
 This was so that I can load 2 separate lists directly into a pandas dataframe without too much need for manipulation.

 In total there were **13250** titles for **r/PrequelMemes** and *14600* titles for *r/SequelMemes* collected for this analysis.